HL7/fhir-gender-harmony/input/pagecontent/model.md

     mammography order is properly performed.

-There are many other situations involving tumors, resections, congenital conditions (i.e., ovotestes), and transgender patients where SFCU can be used to provide information that is needed to perform a procedure properly.
+There are many other situations involving tumors, resections, congenital conditions (i.e., ovotestes), and transgender patients where SPCU can be used to provide information that is needed to perform a procedure properly.
 Many procedures need at least a "male" or "female" specification (e.g., for radiation shielding).
 For detailed use cases